 Examine the picture below paying particular attention to the decor, the furnishings, the dress, the intensiveness by which the sewing tasks are being done.
 Also, notice the gender and ages of the persons in the photograph.
-Examine the photo very closely before reading the caption that provides the 'true picture' of the picture.
+Continue examining the photo very closely before reading the caption that provides the 'true picture' of the picture.
 Time Period is the early 20th century when a dollar was worth about a dollar.
 This was during the time when a dollar spent was a dollar earned whether on the job or completing chores at home!

 For a little interesting activity, check out...Food for thought...